naparuba/tanuki-www/content/pages/docs/internals/architecture.md

 state machine.
 Consensus is described in more detail on [Wikipedia](http://en.wikipedia.org/wiki/Consensus_(computer_science)), as well as our [implementation here](/docs/internals/consensus.html).

-* Gossip - Consul is built on top of [Serf](http://www.serfdom.io/), which provides a full [gossip protocol](http://en.wikipedia.org/wiki/Gossip_protocol) that is used for multiple purposes.
+* Gossip - XXX is built on top of [Serf](http://www.serfdom.io/), which provides a full [gossip protocol](http://en.wikipedia.org/wiki/Gossip_protocol) that is used for multiple purposes.
 Serf provides membership, failure detection, and event broadcast mechanisms.
 Our use of these is described more in the [gossip documentation](/docs/internals/gossip.html).
 It is enough to know